-Capitalizing on breakthrough discoveries showing the involvement of different brain systems in drug abuse and addiction-beyond the dopamine/reward system-NIDA's medications development program is pursuing a variety of emerging targets and treatment approaches.
-Examples include medications to diminish conditioned responses, promote new learning, and inhibit stress-induced relapse.
-Another innovative strategy in which NIDA is investing is immunotherapy, "vaccines." or for methamphetamine, cocaine, and nicotine dependence, the latter in Stage III efficacy trials.
+Another innovative strategy in which NIDA is investing is immunotherapy, or "vaccines," for methamphetamine, cocaine, and nicotine dependence, the latter (NicVAX) in Stage III efficacy trials.
+NicVAX has shown significant improvement in smoking cessation rates and continuous long-term smoking abstinence.
 Immunotherapy causes the body to generate antibodies that bind to specific drugs while they are still in the bloodstream, blocking their entry into the brain.
+Preliminary studies of an anti-cocaine vaccine have demonstrated decreased drug use in patients who produced high antibody levels.
 Such approaches have great potential to help people remain abstinent and avoid relapse once they are in treatment.